-According to the norms prescribed by the ICO, from 1884 to 1932 sub-daily meteorological observations were measured at 09:00, 15:00 and 21:00 hours (local time).
-From 1933 new standards were adopted by the ICO and the sub-daily data were recorded until 1963 at 08:00, 14:00 and 19:00 hours.
-These observations include sixteen different meteorological parameters (see Fig. 2 for data availability periods).
-Near-continuous observations (i.e. measurements characterized by an availability greater than 90%) are available for the following variables: dry bulb temperature, wet bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, accumulated rainfall and snowfall and precipitation type.
-Additional, but incomplete or sporadic, sub-daily observations involved the wind direction and speed, the clouds direction, the snow depth (only recorded in the periods November 1944 - March 1952 and November 1953 - May 1961), the visibility and the low-level clouds base height and quantity (only observed in the period August 1955-May 1961).
+According to the norms prescribed by the ICO, from 1884 to 1932 sub-daily meteorological observations were measured at 09:00, 15:00 and 21:00 local time.
+From 1933 new standards were adopted by the ICO and the sub-daily data were recorded until 1963 at 08:00, 14:00 and 19:00 local time.
+These observations include 16 different meteorological parameters (see Fig. 2 for data availability periods).
+Near-continuous observations (i.e. measurements characterized by an availability greater than 90%) are available for the following variables: dry-bulb temperature, wet-bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, accumulated rainfall and snowfall, and precipitation type.
+Additional but incomplete or sporadic sub-daily observations involved the wind direction and speed, cloud direction, snow depth (only recorded in the periods November 1944-March 1952 and November 1953-May 1961), visibility, and low-level cloud base height and quantity (only observed in the period August 1955-May 1961).

-In the 1884 - 1963 period, near-continuous daily observations of the following parameters were also carried out: maximum temperature, minimum temperature, accumulated rainfall and snowfall and precipitation event duration.
-Minimum and maximum temperature were observed at 15:00 and 21:00 (14:00 and 19:00 from 1933), respectively.
-For short periods, the daily observations also included the evaporation (from 1884 to 1920), the maximum hourly precipitation (from 1941 to May 1961) and the snow depth (from 1937 to 1963).
+In the 1884-1963 period, near-continuous daily observations of the following parameters were also carried out: maximum temperature, minimum temperature, accumulated rainfall and snowfall, and precipitation event duration.
+Minimum and maximum temperatures were observed at 15:00 and 21:00 local time (14:00 and 19:00 local time from 1933), respectively.
+For short periods, the daily observations also included evaporation (from 1884 to 1920), maximum hourly precipitation (from 1941 to May 1961) and snow depth (from 1937 to 1963).

-On May 1964, due to lack of personnel, the meteorological observations for the ICO were suspended.
-The activities were suppressed until 1968 and then restored in the subsequent year on the proposal of the "Servizio Idrografico del Genio Civile di Napoli".
-However, from 1969 to 2007, only daily observations of the main meteorological variables (maximum and minimum temperature, accumulated rainfall and snowfall and precipitation type) were performed.
-Since 2008, although the observatory is no more part of any institutional meteorological network, continues its activity through an automatic weather station (AWS) with the scientific support of the Department on Science and Technology of the University of Naples "Parthenope".
-The AWS has been installed on the observatory terrace and archives several meteorological parameters (temperature, precipitation, pressure, solar radiation, wind direction and wind speed) with a temporal resolution of 1 minute.
-Nowadays, MVOBS is also equipped with a laser optical disdrometer, mainly used to retrieve measurements of liquid equivalent water snowfall rate (Capozzi et al., 2020).
+On May 1964, due to a lack of personnel, the meteorological observations for the ICO were suspended.
+The activities were suspended until 1968 and then restored in the subsequent year upon the proposal of the Servizio Idrografico del Genio Civile di Napoli.
+However, from 1969 to 2007, only daily observations of the main meteorological variables (maximum and minimum temperature, accumulated rainfall and snowfall, and precipitation type) were performed.
+Although the observatory is no longer part of any institutional meteorological network, it has continued its activity through an automatic weather station (AWS) with the scientific support of the Department of Science and Technology of the University of Naples "Parthenope" since 2008.
+The AWS was installed on the observatory terrace and archives several meteorological parameters (temperature, precipitation, pressure, solar radiation, wind direction and wind speed) with a temporal resolution of 1 min.
+MVOBS is also presently equipped with a laser optical disdrometer, mainly used to retrieve measurements of liquid-equivalent water snowfall rate (Capozzi et al., 2020).

-2.2 Data sources and digitisation
+2.2 Data sources and digitization